-Similar to the Check 21 program that allows for banks to create digital checks, Check 22 allows for the customers to draft their own electronic checks.
-Instead of the merchant initiating the payment, customers can start the process and create their own digital checks for purchases.
-Customers will be able to input the amount of the transactions along with adding their electronic signature that is added to the check from their signature listed on file.
+Similar to the Check 21 program that allows banks to create digital checks, Check 22 allows for the customers to initiate, create and process their own digital checks for purchases.
+Check 22 transactions allow customers to input the amount of money for the transaction along and add their electronic signature to the check from their signature listed on file.

 Differences between Check 21, Check 22, eCheck & ACH

 ACH, eCheck, Check 21 and Check 22 all provide reliable and affordable payment options for merchants in the adult industry looking for a primary or complimentary payment processing method in lieu of credit cards.
 Depending on the business’ billing model, Check 21 or Check 22 might be a more suitable solution for the merchants’ needs if they experience higher than normal chargebacks or excessive NSF declines.

 Some of the main differences between Check 21 and Check 22 with eCheck and ACH include: